-Secular Buddhism is concerned with the practice of Siddhattha Gotama’s four noble truths in this world.
-It encourages a naturalistic and pragmatic approach to the teaching, seeking to provide a framework for personal and social development within the cultural context of our time.
+Secular Buddhism is concerned with the practice of Siddhattha Gotama’s Four Noble Truths in this world.
+It encourages a practical approach to the teaching using reflective human experience as a basis of judgement, and seeking to provide a framework for personal and social development within the cultural context of our time.

 Tell us what you think about our website Please do the short survey, click here.